danielfrg/pelican-jupyter/README.md

 PLUGIN_PATHS = ['./plugins']
 PLUGINS = ['ipynb.markup']

-# if you create jupyter files in the content dir, snapshots are saved with the same
-# metadata.
-These need to be ignored.
 IGNORE_FILES = [".ipynb_checkpoints"]
 ```

+With this mode you need to pass the MD metadata to the plugins with one of this two options:

-### Option 1: Separate MD metadata file
+#### Option 1: `.nbdata` metadata file

 Place the `.ipynb` file in the content folder and create a new file with the
 same name as the ipython notebook with extension `.nbdata`.
-For example if you have `my_post.ipynb` create a `my_post.nbdata`.
+For example if you have `my_post.ipynb` create `my_post.nbdata`.

-The `.nbdata` should contain the metadata like a regular Markdown based article:
+The `.nbdata` should contain the metadata like a regular Markdown based article (note the empty line at the end, you need it):

 ```
 Title: